slatedocs/slate/source/includes/_endpoint-batch.md

 The `conflicts` member will contain an array with a list of individual conflicts that indicate what situations were found during batch preparation.
 This array will be empty if there were no conflicts.

-Each of these conflicts can be either resolved or not, this is determined by the presence of the "resolution" key.
-Those conflicts without it are unresolved and until all those have a resolution, the batch in general will remain in status `conflict`.
+Until conflicts are resolved by outside involvement (ie, modifying the source dataset) the batch in general will remain in status `conflict`.

 #### Table